Please note: ImpactU 2023’s Choral Camp is closed to new registrations.

 View the daily schedule.

-The camp is $400-$450 per person (depending on Early or Standard Registration), and includes food, lodging, and all expenses.
+The camp is $550 per person, and includes food, lodging, and all expenses.

 Dr. Sue Ellen Ballard is the Lecturer of Choral Music Education at Asbury University whose passions include leading singers in worship, developing future choral music educators and assisting young people to fulfill God’s call on their life through music.
 Beyond her responsibilities at Asbury, Sue Ellen serves as pianist and organist at Central Baptist Church in Paris, Kentucky, and as co-conductor of the Kentucky Baptist Convention Youth Choir and the KBC Women’s Chorale.
 She received a doctorate from the University of Kentucky and has twenty-five years of teaching and conducting experience.